"Chinese for Everyone"- Mandarin Chinese for All

 The Confucius Institute offers evening and weekend courses, which are not-university-credited, therefore they are open to everyone aged 18 and above.

-Survival Chinese is a 5-day evening course for learners with little or no prior knowledge of Mandarin, and is on offer three times a year (end of January, early June and end of September).
+Survival Chinese is a 5-day evening course for learners with little or no prior knowledge of Mandarin, and is on offer twice a year (around early February and end of September).
 It aims at introducing Chinese language and focuses on listening and speaking skills.
 It runs over a week, Monday to Friday, with 10 contact hours, covering the most basic communications in several interested topics.
 Course materials are “New Experience Chinese” that is developed by the SCI.

 NOTE: “Survival Chinese” will be refunded if the same student continues to take 12-week Beginners Mandarin course.
 The refund will be processed after 3 weeks into a semester.

 Specifically designed to meet personal learning objectives, Private Tuition, based on 1-1 or 1-2, is offered all year round.
-Prior to a private tuition, a meeting shall be held to assess the learner's Mandarin level, discussing specific needs and aims, and making decisions on learning resources and regular sessions.
+Prior to a private tuition, a meeting is to be held to assess the learning resources and regular sessions.
 This meeting can take up to one hour and is free of charge.

 The fee rate is £25/h, paid in advance for every 10 hourly-block, i.e. £250.
 One could choose 1h/w, or two of 1h/w, or 2h/w.
 The tuition normally takes place at the CI office.